pakravanAI/physics_engine-/README.md

 python protothyping is splitied to two sectors of engine and aplied code engine it self is splited to sectors of gravity ,genral force ,movement and mathmatics

+requirements: computer or pen and paper ,matplotlib ,numpy ,python